-If your little one is keen on showing their spooky spirit, here are some pumpkin activities for toddlers to try.
+If your little one is keen on showing their spooky spirit, here are some pumpkin activities for toddlers to try and go on exploring.

 15 Pumpkin Activities For Toddlers